 |---|---|---|

-Learn more about SD Mines tuition and fees.
+Read more about South Dakota Mines tuition and fees.

-All of the 6 students who graduated with a Bachelor’s in physics from SD Mines in 2022 were men.
+Every one of the 5 students who graduated with a bachelor’s degree in physics from South Dakota Mines identified as men.

 The following table and chart show the ethnic background for students who recently graduated from South Dakota School of Mines and Technology with a bachelor’s in physics.